 Food Pantry (Upper Adams and SCCAP), and Zion’s soup and bread ministry Team

-Special Events Team (Hoss’s Night Out fundraising, CROP Walk, etc.)
+Special Events Team (Hoss’s Night Out fundraising, etc.)

-Veteran’s Action Team with wounded warrior events, scholarship program, etc.
+Veteran’s Action Team with Face of America events, HACC scholarship program, etc.

-For more information contact Pastor Kim Blocher or Consistory Representative Craig Long, through the church office.
+For more information, contact Mission Committee co-chairs Betsy Beach and Tom Deloe through the church office.
 We are eager for willing hands who wish to work in the harvest fields of our Lord!